cis350/project-good-samaritans/README.md

 4. "frontend-testing": This branch includes all of our frontend tests, excluding the functional testing, that exceeds >60% code coverage.

 5. "cypress": This branch includes all of our functional tests.
 Note: this app simply tests the logic behind our frontend UI, so does not have our most updated CSS.
 Please refer to "heroku-deployment" or "backend-tests-webapp" for that.
+For cypress registration, please change the username since we check for uniquiness, meaning that running the cypress tests twice will run into an error.

 ### WIKI:
 The wiki includes our user stories, initial wireframes and prototypes, sequence diagrams of at least 2 routes, and our API documentation on SwaggerHub.